Skip to main content

 from sklearn.datasets import make_classification

-from strongly_python.mlops import register_model, list_models
+from strongly.mlops import register_model, list_models

 def main():